Rule-Breaking in Exams and Timed Online Assessments

 What are the penalties if something goes wrong?

 Rule-breaking in exams or on-line tests is a very serious breach of academic integrity, for which the. normal penalty is permanent exclusion from the University.
-For more information, see the Academic Misconduct Procedure on the Student Cases webpage.
+For more information, see the Academic Misconduct Procedure (PDF) available on the Student Cases webpage.